ChemBoost: A chemical language based approach for protein-ligand binding affinity prediction: Conclusion

 As chemical words are at the core of our framework, we compared 8-mers with BPE words.
 The experiments showed that 8-mers create better ligand and protein representations for affinity prediction and we recommend their usage as they are also simpler.

 Rost proposed the presence of a ``twilight zone" in sequence similarity, for which information about the protein can be predicted only in the presence of additional information \citep{rost}.
 We show that, SW is not able to accurately capture binding information when sequence similarity is low and a ligand-centric approach can improve model performance, especially for proteins with low sequence similarity.
-When used as a standalone representation, ligand-centric protein representation is more successful than SW at capturing functional similarities for low MSS interactions.
+When used as a standalone representation, ligand-centric protein representation is more successful than SW at capturing functional similarities for low $MSS$ interactions.
+In representing novel biomolecules though, the combination of SW and chemical language based ligand vectors are more successful than the representations learned from the training set.
 We also observed that ligand-centric representations are more powerful when only high affinity ligands are used and when the number of high affinity ligands per protein is increased.
 The ligand centric approach is limited to proteins with ligand binding information and it can be used in combination with orthogonal pieces of information for tasks ranging from fold prediction \citep{khor2015general} to function annotation \citep{gana2013structural}.
 Model (9), which uses both SW and ligand-centric vectors achieved state-of-the-art performance and is more robust to the changes in sequence similarity than both Model (1) and the current state-of-the-art model, DeepDTA.

 Our results showed that good ligand and protein representations are essential for success in binding affinity prediction.
 Our approach, built on chemical language based representations of compounds and their interacting proteins, can be modified to use different chemical words, different compound representations or even features that utilize domain expertise.